-Born in the Northern Territory, Trisha Morton-Thomas is a writer, producer and actor who has worked in film and television for over 20 years.
-She has a background in radio broadcasting, journalism and theatre.
-An Aboriginal woman from the Anmaterr People.
+Trisha Morton-Thomas is a writer, producer, director and actor who has worked in film, television and media for over 25 years.
+She has a background in radio broadcasting, journalism, sound engineering, theatre and drama.
+Trisha is an Anmatyerr woman from Central Australia.

 A first intake CAAMA (Central Australian Aboriginal Media Association) alumni - along with Rachel Perkins, Warwick Thornton and Erica Glynn. – Trisha continues to creatively co-collaborate with this iconic Aboriginal production company through her own company, Brindle Films.
 Trisha was one of the first Aboriginal Commissioning Editor’s and later Senior Commissioning Editor at NITV (National Indigenous Television) and she is now a principle of NT based film production company, Brindle Films along with fellow producer, Rachel Clements.

 Trisha has commissioned, executive produced, directed, written, presented and/or acted in hundreds of hours of film and television production including documentary drama, comedy, animation, music television and magazine style formats.